 Spillway structures must be designed to handle a wide range of operating conditions.
 As the flow conditions reach the upper end of the design range, irregularities on the spillway surface can cause flow separation.
-This in turn can cause the pressures on the spillway surface to become low enough to cause cavitation due to air entrainment.
+This in turn can cause the pressures on the spillway surface to become low enough to cause cavitation.
 Cavitation is highly detrimental to the strength of the structure and can lead to catastrophic failure.

 Entraining air is a means of reducing the likelihood of cavitation.
 When air is present in the water it adds a damping effect to the collapsing bubbles of cavitating regions, thus reducing cavitation damage.
 If the velocities in the spillway are sufficiently high, then aeration devices should be added to entrain air and reduce cavitation.

-FLOW-3D's air entrainment model allows engineers to predict air entrainment in their designs and make appropriate modifications to ensure they function safely.
-Shown here is a simulation of aeration device where a small deflection ramp allows air to become entrained in the cavity formed before the local nappe.
-There is a local sub-pressure created that causes air to be drawn into the fluid.
+FLOW-3D‘s air entrainment model allows engineers to predict air entrainment in their designs and make appropriate modifications to ensure they function safely.
+Shown here is a simulation of an aeration device where a small deflection ramp allows air to become entrained in the cavity formed below the ramp.

 Sustaining Fish Populations